-As we said earlier, IPARTheory's personality subtheory attempts to predict and explain major personality or psychological-especially mental health-related-consequences of perceived interpersonal acceptance and rejection.
-The subtheory begins with the probably untestable assumption that over the course of biocultural evolution, humans have developed the enduring, biologically-based emotional need for positive response from the people most important to them (Rohner, 1975.
-See also Baumeister & Leary, 1995; Bjorklund & Pellegrini, 2002; Leary, 1999).
+As we said earlier, IPARTheory's personality subtheory attempts to predict and explain major personality or psychological-especially mental health-related-consequences of perceived interpersonal (especially parental) acceptance and rejection.
+The subtheory begins with the postulate that over the course of shared biocultural evolution, humans everywhere have developed the enduring, biologically-based emotional need for positive response from the people most important to them (Baumeister & Leary, 1995; Bjorklund & Pellegrini, 2002; Leary, 1999; Rohner, 1975).
 The need for positive response includes an emotional wish, desire, or yearning (whether consciously recognized or not) for comfort, support, care, concern, nurturance, and the like.
-In adulthood, the need becomes more complex and differentiated to include the wish (consciously recognized or unrecognized) for positive regard from people with whom one has an affectional bond of attachment.
+In adulthood, the need becomes more complex and differentiated to include the desire (consciously recognized or unrecognized) for intimacy, feeling close, and valued by the people with whom one has an affectional bond of attachment.
+As William James-the father of American psychology-once wrote in a letter to his psychology class, "the deepest principle of Human Nature is the CRAVING TO BE APPRECIATED" (James, 1896).
 People who can best satisfy this need are typically parents for infants and children, but include significant others and non-parental attachment figures for adolescents and adults.

 As construed in IPARTheory, a significant other is any person with whom a child or adult has a relatively long-lasting emotional tie, who is uniquely important to the individual, and who is interchangeable with no one else (Rohner, 2005a).
 In this sense, parents and intimate partners, for example, are generally significant others.
-But these people also tend to have one additional quality not shared by most significant others.
-That is, the sense of emotional security and comfort of these people tends to be dependent on the quality of their relationship with their significant others.
+But parents and intimate partners also tend to have one additional quality not shared by most significant others.
+That is, children's and adults' sense of emotional security and comfort tends to be dependent on the quality of their relationship with their significant others.
 Because of that fact, these people are usually the kind of significant other called attachment figures in both IPARTheory (Rohner, 2005a) and attachment theory (Ainsworth, 1989; Bowlby, 1982; Colin, 1996).
 The essence of the concept attachment as construed in IPARTheory is captured by a short poem written by Rohner (2009):

+Attachment

-Attachment: The Emotional Moon Phenomenon
+The Emotional Moon Phenomenon